Samsung Electronics Delivers Premium HDR Gameplay with HDR10+ GAMING Standard Support for Its New Screens

 Advanced HDR Technology Maintains the Artistic Intent of Game Developers

 This new standard, developed by HDR10+ Technologies, LLC, gives game developers the tools they need to provide gamers with a compelling and consistent HDR gaming experience without the need for manual calibration across a variety of display technologies for various input sources, including consoles, PCs and more.

-Samsung’s 2022 TV and gaming monitor lineup will support the HDR10+ GAMING standard by allowing automated HDR calibration that provides stunning picture quality to meet game developers’ demand.
-This translates into one of the most responsive and accurate gaming experiences available to date.
+Samsung’s 2022 TV and gaming monitor lineup (with the exception of FHD monitor models) will support the HDR10+ GAMING standard by allowing automated HDR calibration that provides stunning picture quality to meet game developers’ demand.
+This translates into an amazingly responsive and accurate gaming experience.